univention/univention-corporate-server/doc/developer-reference/translation.rst

        ~/translation/univention-l10n-es

-the first argument again specifies the source-code git checkout while the second command specifies the already existing and to be updated translation package source location.
+The first argument again specifies the source-code git checkout while the second command specifies the already existing and to be updated translation package source location.
 If you want to update the french translation package, you need to